sunandopatra/GuruChandali-BookTemplates-Latex/GuruOCR/README.md

 In Windows, use the command `python.exe` instead of `python` to run the scripts.

+## Mathematica

+The Mathematica Notebook `OCR_Mistral_Example.nb` can be found in the `Mathematica_Codes_Examples` folder.
+It is designed to work with the Mistral API and can be used to extract text from images and PDFs.
+The notebook provides a user-friendly interface for batch processing and saving results in different formats.
+Detailed instructions are provided in the notebook.

 ## Some notes

  - Like all OCR models, this model is **not perfect** and may not work well with all images or PDFs.
 The quality of the results depends on the quality of the input files.
  - Problems may arise while extracting text from images with complex layouts or images with a lot of noise.
 The model works best with images that have clear text and a simple layout.
- - The **example PDF file** is the scanned copy of the seminal book by Jagadish Chandra Bose, "**Abyakta**".
+ - The Bengali **example PDF file** is the scanned copy of the seminal book by Jagadish Chandra Bose, "**Abyakta**".
 The book is in the public domain and can be downloaded from [Internet Archive](https://archive.org/details/dli.scoerat.3652abyakta/mode/2up).
  - It is chosen because it shows the limits of this model for Bengali text.
 The model is not able to extract the text correctly from the images.
 The model works well with English text (especially scientific text), but it is not trained for Bengali text.
 We may use a fine-tuned model later.